The Family Education Rights and Privacy Act (FERPA) protects the confidentiality of student information.

 FERPA protects the personally identifiable information of students, meaning no student ID numbers, no student names, and no personal contact information will be available.

-We also cannot provide data for extremely small sample sizes if it risks exposing the privacy of our students.
+We cannot provide data for extremely small sample sizes if it risks exposing the privacy of our students.

 Student personal identifiable information: